 Just like rice, pasta is a great way to get carbohydrates.
 I love pasta and I’ve learned to improvise all sorts of meals using it.
 This is one of the cheapest survival foods you can find and there are many possibilities to stretch a meal using pasta.
 You can make pasta with tuna, with canned vegetables and I’ve even had pasta fried in lard with pieces of beef jerky seasoned with cayenne pepper.
 It is really worth stocking up on pasta.
 Make sure you buy some when you get at the grocery store.

 If you managed to get lard and salt, you need to get some cornmeal as well because it is better to keep on hand than flour.
-Corneal requires fewer ingredients to make breads and it has a longer shelf life.
+Corneal requires fewer ingredients to make bread, and it has a longer shelf life.
 A few 5lb bags of cornmeal should last until the emergency situation ends.
-You can make a skillet cake using just lard, salt and cornmeal and I had the pleasure of eating such food on various occasions during my camping trips.
+You can make a skillet cake using just lard, salt, and cornmeal and I had the pleasure of eating such food on various occasions during my camping trips.

-Although peanut butter can get expensive if stockpiled alongside your other survival foods, it is a tasty source of protein and much needed fat.
-If you are forced to do some last minute shopping, make sure you get some peanut batter as well.
+Although peanut butter can get expensive if stockpiled alongside your other survival foods, it is a tasty source of protein and much-needed fat.
+If you are forced to do some last minute shopping, make sure you get some peanut butter as well.
 You’ll be glad to have this quick snack on hand during an emergency.
 You could survive only on hardtacks and peanut butter if you are required to do so.
 Peanut butter can last for years past its expiration date if stored properly.

 Sugar and Honey

 I like to store honey and sugar not because these are great survival foods, but because they have so many other uses that most people are not aware of.
 These two items will store for many years and are bound to outlast you.
-Besides working as sweeteners for your food they can also be used as an antiseptics or food preservatives.
+Besides working as sweeteners for your food, they can also be used as an antiseptics or food preservatives.
 You can even preserve meat using honey and I recommend reading the following articles as it will teach you how you can benefit the most by stockpiling these foods:

 If you managed to get everything listed above and a little extra, once you get back home it’s time to take care of your groceries.
-Storing food for a long period of time requires some preparation if you don’t want to waste your money.
+Storing food for an extended period requires some preparation if you don’t want to waste your money.
 First, you will need a cool, dry place that is dark even during the day.
 If you have a basement or cellar, you have the ideal place to store your food as long as it is not too close to the heating installation.
 And second, make sure that the temperature doesn’t oscillate too much in the place designated as your temporary survival pantry.